All Collections

 Sealed tickets

-Delayed download tickets can always be resold via TicketSwap just like normal tickets.
+Tickets with delayed download can also be resold via TicketSwap just like normal tickets.
+This is set in the Ticket tab of the event.

 TicketSwap FairShare